meawing/Concurrency_Collection/README.md

-My collection of random pieces of concurrency algorithms.
+My collection of random pieces of synchronization algorithms.